The Connection Between COPD and Smoking

 This is actually good news.

-Because it means that we can easily avoid our morning cigarette, as long as we find things to do instead of smoking in the morning.
+Because it means that we can easily avoid our morning cigarette, as long as we keep ourselves happy and busy in the morning.

 When we see that there are other ways to feel good without smoking, then we don’t need to use willpower to resist a cigarette, because there is nothing to resist.